-The other 5% to achieve that so-called “100” scoring coffee experience takes 19x as long with minimal pay off.
+The other 5% to achieve that so-called “100” scoring coffee experience takes 19x as long to learn (and sometimes costs that much more), with minimal pay off.
 Let’s be honest, most people have better things to do with their time.

 Rather than define some arbitrary, absolute value to rate coffees against, we aim to provide guidance in choosing coffee that’s right for you.
 Whether you want another “mellow” coffee like the Colombian coffee you enjoy, or another “fruity” coffee like the Yirgacheffe you’ve grown tired of drinking for the past year, we’re here to offer suggestions and alternatives.

 To that end, we use not only written feedback directly from consumers, but also sales volumes and repeat purchase data from coffee roasters to generate comparisons and recommendations that are freely available to read online.